-If you haven’t already, it is possible that you feel your baby move for the first time this week (or in the coming weeks).
+If you haven’t already, at 4 months pregnant, it is possible that you feel your baby move for the first time this week (or in the coming weeks).
 These movements are still very light, so don’t expect massive sensations.
 Be on the lookout for what feels like butterfly wings inside or small bubbles in your belly.
 It is exciting and wonderful when it happens.